Huygens' principle in classical electrodynamics: a distributional approach

 Since $\3F_k$ is sourceless in $\5O_k$, it follows from Poynting's theorem that

 and thus

 Here $\dot\c_kU_k$ is the rate of increase in the energy density coming into $\2E_k$ due the motion of the boundary $\pl\2E_k$, and $ \grad\c_k\cdot\3S_k$ is that due to the incoming momentum flowing through $\pl\2E_k$.
-Due to \eq{Ekl}, the right side of \eq{Poyn1} involves only the \sl differences \rm
+By \eq{Ekl}, the right side of \eq{Poyn1} involves only the \sl differences \rm

 Since the general partition \eq{partn3} allows arbitrary choices of sourceless fields $\3F_k$ in domains $\5O_k$ containing the closure of $\2E_k$, these differences need not vanish.
+Physically, this means that energy must be pumped in or out of the boundary $\2S$ to maintain these fields.
 By enforcing boundary conditions on any interface $\pl\2E_k\cap\pl\2E_l$, the corresponding terms can be made to vanish.
 But then that interface can be removed, thus merging the two cells into one.

 It is instructive to confirm \eq{Poyn1} using the expression \eq{JJ} for the surface current $\4J$.
 Recall that $\4J$ is generally complex, including magnetic as well as electric sources: